Polar map, Apex and distorted polar plot

 Heavily used at AudioHorn, the polar map or in fact the contour plot in our case, is a graphic representation of the energy radiation provided by a device, in dB according to degrees.

-He is obtained by measuring the speaker every 5 or 10° on an axis by turning the speaker on himself and not moving the mic, at a precise distance, windowed, etc…
+He is obtained by measuring the speaker every 5 or 10° on an axis by turning the speaker on himself and not moving the mic, at a precise distance, gated measurements, etc…

 The contour plot has the advantage to have all the frequencies visibles in one graph: